Software Testing | Reliability Testing

 - Each function should be properly executed.

-Regression testing is basically performed whenever any new functionality is added, old functionalities are removed or the bugs are fixed in an application to make sure with introduction of new functionality or with the fixing of previous bugs, no new bugs are introduced in the application.
+- Regression Testing: Regression testing is basically performed whenever any new functionality is added, old functionalities are removed or the bugs are fixed in an application to make sure with introduction of new functionality or with the fixing of previous bugs, no new bugs are introduced in the application.

-Load testing is carried out to determine whether the application is supporting the required load without getting breakdown.
+- Load Testing: Load testing is carried out to determine whether the application is supporting the required load without getting breakdown.
 It is performed to check the performance of the software under maximum work load.

 The study of reliability testing can be divided into three categories:-

 Measurement of Reliability Testing:

 - Mean Time Between Failures (MTBF): Measurement of reliability testing is done in terms of mean time between failures (MTBF).

 - Mean Time To Failure (MTTF): The time between two consecutive failures is called as mean time to failure (MTTF).